eziya/AVR_DFPLAYER/README.md

 I used a reference manual from Flyron Technology Co., Ltd<br>
 (http://www.flyrontech.com/edownload/6.html)<br>

-Hardware USART was used to communicate with DFPlayer and software USART to communicate with PC as Atmega328p has only one USART port.<br>
+Hardware USART was used to communicate with DFPlayer and software USART to communicate with PC as Atmega328p has only one USART port.
 Software USART codes were written by danni and I modified some codes for better understanding and coding style.
 (https://community.atmel.com/projects/second-uart-software)

 This library was only tested with Atmega328p so may need to change hardware and software USART codes<br>